Edson Ratinho

-Edson Ramos Silva (born May 31, 1986, in João Pessoa), nicknamed Ratinho, is a Brazilian football player currently playing as a right back for Joinville.
+Edson Ramos Silva (born 31 May 1986), nicknamed Ratinho, is a Brazilian former professional footballer who played as a right back.

 His nickname "Ratinho", meaning "little mouse", followed him since his childhood.
 As an official nickname on his football shirt, it was initiated in 2007 by his mentor at AEK – and his manager since then – Rivaldo, who had an AEK shirt decorated with the name "Edson Ratinho" and offered it to Ramos; ever since then he appears under this name.